Shadow Priest Torghast Guide and Best Anima Powers — Shadowlands 9.0.5

 Best Torghast Talents for Shadow Priest

-The following talent builds applies to Torghast or other open world content.
+The following talent builds apply to Torghast or other open world content.
 If you are looking for other talent suggestions, check out the dedicated page for that below:

 |25||✓ Body and Soul||✗ San'layn||?
 Intangibility|